QARANC.co.uk Find Extra Work

 The drill sergeants and NCOs were all former army regulars and included Corporals such as Corporal Nauyokas and Corporal Murray.
 The narrator of Bad lads Army was the actor Dennis Waterman and the presenter was Lord Brocket.

 In August 2007 David Cameron, the leader of the opposition, The Conservative Party, proposed a modern day return to nationalservice as being a possible answer to youth crime and disorder.
 David Cameron 21st century version of national service proposals were for a six week National Citizen Service programme for those troubled youths aged 16 years.
 It was part of the Conservatives It's Time to Inspire Britain's Teenagers campaign.
 Its aims were to challenge 16 year olds whilst allowing their energy to put something back into society.
-He proposed that it not be a strict return to national service but a mixture of community service and residential courses which culminated into a challenging mission.
+He proposed that it not be a strict return but a mixture of community service and residential courses which culminated into a challenging mission.

 If you would like to contribute to this page, suggest changes or inclusions to this website or would like to send me a photograph then please e-mail me.